arekborucki/sre-agent/README.md

 - **The bucket is the durable archive.** It is a cheap, plain copy of every incident as readable JSON, independent of Qdrant.
-If the Qdrant collection is lost or rebuilt, the incidents still exist as objects you can re-ingest, and a human can read `incidents/<id>.json` directly without any vector tooling.
+If the Qdrant collection is lost or rebuilt, the incidents still exist as objects you can re-ingest, and a human can read the JSON object directly without any vector tooling.
 - **Portability and sharing.** The archive lives under your own HF namespace, reachable from any cloud or teammate, decoupled from the search backend.

 The bucket write is best-effort: if it fails, the save still succeeds because Qdrant already holds the incident, and a warning is logged.
-Buckets are non-versioned and mutable, so re-saving the same id overwrites the previous object.
+Buckets are non-versioned and mutable, so saving another incident with the same title slug overwrites the previous archive object.
 Leave `HF_INCIDENTS_BUCKET` empty to run on Qdrant alone.

 ### Setup